PietJankbal/Chocolatey-for-wine/README.md

 ![Screenshot from 2022-08-26 12-31-18](https://user-images.githubusercontent.com/26839562/186885380-d5a617c4-9cf4-4831-a475-2bd85a3b5784.png)

 Updates:
-- Update: Now chocolateys builtin powershell-host is disabled in the installscript, so we don't have to install powershell2.0, and added an experimental dotnet48 installation that is much quicker than the plain old recipe.
-        This way install time went down from 5 minutes to less then one minute.
-The old installer can still be found in the folder 'deprecated'

-- Update 2: As I was bored during lock-down I wrote a custom winetricks(.ps1) with some verbs I find handy.
+- Update 1: As I was bored during lock-down I wrote a custom winetricks(.ps1) with some verbs I find handy.
 If you don't call it, nothing gets downloadeded so no overhead there.
 It eats gigs of diskspace, and takes lots of time during 1st time usage.
 But after things are cached it goes quickly + hopefully some better 64-bit support for some verbs + possibility to extract msu files + a rudimentary Powershell 5.1.

 About PowerShell: